TOMMY THOMPSON PARK BIRD CHECKLIST

 Where is Tommy Thompson Park located?

-Tommy Thompson Park (TTP) is located at the base or foot of Leslie Street where it meets Unwin Avenue, south of Lakeshore Boulevard East.
+Tommy Thompson Park (TTP) is located at the base of Leslie Street where it meets Unwin Avenue, south of Lakeshore Boulevard East.

 What are the hours of operation?

 Weekends & Holidays: 5:30 am to 9:00 pm

 The park is open all holidays except Christmas Day, Boxing Day and New Year’s Day.

 TRCA staff are on-site weekends and holidays from:

 April to October: 9:00 am to 6:00 pm

 November to March: 9:00 am to 4:30 pm